-A synthetic, radioactive, metallic element of the actinide series.
+Curium (Cm) is a synthetic, radioactive, metallic element of the actinide series.
 It was first made in 1944 by Glenn Seaborg and his colleagues by the alpha particle bombardment of plutonium-239 in a cyclotron and is named after Marie and Pierre Curie.
 It can also be produced by bombarding americium-241 with neutrons.
 Silvery in color, curium is chemically reactive, intensely radioactive, and is toxic if absorbed by the body.
 The isotope 244Cm is used is to provide a compact power source for orbiting satellites, the heat of nuclear decay being converted to electricity.
-Its most stable isotope is 247Cm (half-life 1.6 × 107 yr).
+Its most stable isotope is 247Cm (half-life 1.6 × 107 years).

 |melting point||1,340°C (2,444°F)|